 With breakthroughs of innovation in almost every industry today, the manufacturing and production industry isn’t far behind.
-In fact, we’re currently on the verge of the next breakthrough in manufacturing, which will primarily be focused on artificial intelligence, automation, and IoT.
+In fact, we’re currently on the verge of the next breakthrough in the manufacturing management process, which will primarily be focused on artificial intelligence, automation, and IoT.

 A practical, innovative way to reduce errors in manufacturing processes is to opt for virtual manufacturing.
 With the help of augmented reality, engineers have been able to design a near-perfect manufacturing process that can be performed digitally.

 This program provides a detailed guideline and outcome of any manufacturing process, which helps save error costs and time and additional expenses.
 Many industries have adopted this program to ensure maximum efficiency.
 Mainly, auto manufacturing industries like Boeing have shifted to virtual manufacturing techniques to obtain high-precision components.

 Novel technologies that use artificial intelligence to detect minor defects and errors in manufacturing processes are becoming increasingly popular.
 This smart technology can find flaws in the circuitry of a machine, which a human would not be able to do.